GwentCommunityDevelopers/card-images/README.md

   - **count** (optional) : Card countdown.
 If given, must be an integer between 1 and 9

 Each parameter must be given as `parameter=value`.
 The custom artwork will be resized with the same height or width as a Gwent artwork, then cropped to fit.
-If you don't want your image to be cropped, the ratio H*W of the image must be 10*7.
+If you don't want your image to be cropped, the Height/Width ratio of the image must be 10/7.
 The card will be generated in the `custom-images` folder with the same different sizes as Gwent cards.

 ### Example